magicicada/cs1px/cycle_1_refresher/cycle_1_lab_exercises.md

 # Cycle 1 Exercises – Python data structures, performing calculations and plotting
 ## Aims and objectives
-* Familiarise yourself with Jupyter if you haven’t used it in the last semester
+* Familiarise yourself with Jupyter notebooks if you haven’t used it in the last semester
 * Refresh Python fundamentals, such as lists, tuples, dictionaries